Overview

 Now is the time to address your political law compliance program to ensure its readiness for this election season.

-- Political Law Program Health Check: Take time to review applicable policies, PAC procedures, and refresh political law trainings to capture changes in the law.
+- Conduct a Political Law Program Health Check: Take time to review applicable policies, PAC procedures, and refresh political law trainings to capture changes in the law.

 - Enhance Pre-Clearance Controls: Revisit pre-clearance procedures for political contributions, gifts, travel, and entertainment to ensure internal controls are aligned with updated rules.

-- Government Sales Teams: Refresh training and programming to ensure all sales teams are identified and mapped to jurisdictions with procurement or goodwill lobbying.
+- Review the Government Sales teams' activities: Refresh training and programming to ensure all sales teams are identified and mapped to jurisdictions with procurement or goodwill lobbying.

 - Plan for Election-Year Activity: Anticipate the increased pace of political engagement, including campaign contributions, fundraisers, and political advocacy, to ensure your organization can respond quickly to political compliance challenges.